atharva5924/LeadForge/README.md

 ## Notes

-- Always ensure your backend is running and accessible at the API_BASE_URL configured.
+- Ensure backend server is running and API base URL is correctly configured.
+- For frontend UI, toggle sidebar via hamburger menu and navigate using sidebar links.
-- Authentication tokens are stored securely in localStorage.
+- Authentication tokens are securely stored and managed on the client side.
-- Admin role controls access to product management features.
+- Use API testing tools like Postman with JWT tokens to test endpoints.
 - Use Postman or similar tools to test API endpoints; include JWT tokens in the header.

 ---